-AI is largely automated when implemented, but human oversight is still needed.
+AI is largely automated when implemented, so human oversight is still needed.

 To stay safe and compliant with regulations, adopters of AI need to realize when it does not work.
-In identity verification, this includes cases where the AI cannot be sure of an identity.
-Such cases must be identified and flagged for human review.
+In identity verification, this refers to when AI cannot be sure of an identity.
+When this happens, these cases must be flagged for human review.

 Any new method or process introduces risks, which is undoubtedly the case with AI and machine learning in financial services.
 These could be in any area, and the unknown element is part of the challenge.

-The UK FCA carried out a study of this in 2019, involving close to 300 financial institutions.
-This identified several risk areas, but also highlighted that organizations were well aware of how to address them.
+The UK’s Financial Conduct Authority (FCA) carried out a study of this in 2019, involving close to 300 financial institutions.
+Several risk areas were revealed, but it also highlighted that organizations were well aware of how to address them.

-Rather than introducing entirely new risks, the FCA felt that machine learning instead re-enforced already existing risks.
-These can be managed through appropriate staff training and data validation frameworks.
+Rather than introducing entirely new risks, the FCA felt that machine learning instead re-enforced already existing risks, which could be managed through appropriate staff training and data validation frameworks.